rebecacalvoquintero/Order/README.md

 # Order
-An api to retrieve and create ordedrs
+An api to retrieve and create orders